Sangli district

 Sangli district (Marathi pronunciation: [saːŋɡli]) is a district of Maharashtra state in India.
 Sangli city is the district headquarters.
-It is bordered by Satara district, Solapur district to the North, Karnataka state to South-East, by Kolhapur district to South-West and by narrow portion in East side to Ratnagiri district.
+It is bordered by Satara district, Solapur district to the North, Karnataka state to the South-East, by Kolhapur district to South-West and by narrow portion on the East side to Ratnagiri district.
 It is present on the southern tip of Maharashtra.